department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/sketch-for-teams.md

 # Sketch for Teams at VA

 Design teams at VA use Sketch for Teams to view, share, and collaborate on our work.
+Only designers actively working on products at VA.gov can ce added to Sketch for Teams.

 ## Get added to Sketch for Teams

 1. Go to https://www.sketch.com/signup and create a Sketch account
-2. Send an email to Kevin Hoffman requesting to be added to the team
+2. In the #design channel in Slack, ping a Sketch for Teams admin (currently Kevin Hoffman or Ryan Thurlwell) requesting to be added
 3. Receive the invite via email, accept the invitation
 4. Boom, you're in!